News & Announcements

 Full operational production of the site is estimated to begin at the start of 2016 for which a new site access/exit will be constructed adjoining the A4155 Reading – Henley road.
 Processed materials will leave the existing plant at Sonning Eye.
 According the current Oxfordshire County Council Minerals ‘directory’ total yield from the site extending towards Shiplake will total 5.5 million tonnes.

-NB The full text of this article and archives of previous front page news can be found on the News Archive page
+Archives of previous front page news can be found on the News Archive page